Longwater1234/sherlock-java/README.md

 - Accepts only 1 username at a time.
 - Uses Gson library for JSON decoding.
 - Uses built-in HTTP Client (Java 11 and above) to make http requests.
-- Username should be passed as an `arg` without any prefixes. see example below.
+- Username should be passed as an `arg` without any prefixes.